 Whatever the cause and impact of unrepresented litigants on the civil justice system may be, I am of the view that the civil justice system must exist to serve members of the public – whether represented or not.
 The solution, in my mind, is not to create additional barriers to inhibit or restrict access to the system.
 Rather, a reasonable modicum of resources and assistance ought to be made available to assist those with legal problems who cannot afford counsel or choose not to retain counsel, to permit them to more easily represent themselves in a system that can be foreign and complex for those without formal legal training.
 At a minimum, they should be able to obtain basic information about the civil justice system and early summary advice as to whether it makes sense to pursue or defend a case.

-I offer public legal education classes as well as private tutorials under Classroom for Self-Reps.
-There is a great deal of information and education a litigant should have access to, so that they can make more informed decisions about their decision making.
+http://www.limitedscoperetainers.ca , an association of lawyers who offer limited scope legal services.
+These are also referred to as “unbundled” services.
+We hold quarterly meetings to discuss how we can develop affordable and high quality legal services.
+Secondly, I offer private consultations where I provide procedural and research assistance to litigants.
+There is a great deal of information and education a litigant should have access to, so that they can make to informed decisions about their decision making.
 Most litigants have no knowledge about the foundational principles of the legal system.
 It is this gap in knowledge that I am aiming to fill.

 I hope you will find this website useful, and that you will consider booking tutorials to increase your knowledge of the court process.
 I am always open for suggestions on any additional information you would like to see posted.

-(Please note: I am only offering legal education in civil disputes in the Superior Court of Ontario.
-The tutorials do not cover family law, estate law or criminal law.)
+(Please note: The tutorials do not cover family law, estate law or criminal law.)